 There are 148 Lake Pleasant camping spots in total, 76 of them at the water's-edge Desert Tortise campground.
 The other 72 sites are at the Roadrunner campground at the top of the bluff.
 The campsites are spacious and not so packed together that you'll feel overly crowded next to your neighbors.

-Weekends are another story.
-Those heading to Lake Pleasant for a weekend...especially a long holiday weekend...would do well to take advantage of the park's new reservations system!
+Reservations are recommend on weekends and any day during January and February.
+Since those are the busiest times, it makes sense to plan ahead...so you won't be disappointed.
 Thankfully, the days are now gone when the park's strict "no reservations" policy was in force.
 You can now know in advance whether or not you'll get a spot...and in which campground it will be located.

 Camping fees at the Lake Pleasant camping grounds are the same for both the Roadrunner and the Desert Tortise locations.
-As of January, 2013, the campsite fee schedule is as follows:
+Developed campsites (with electric hookups) can be found in both campgrounds.
+The Roadrunner campground features all developed spaces, so if you don't want electric hookups, check the Desert Tortise campground.
+You may camp in a space at Roadrunner without using the hookups, but you'll pay the full fee.
+As of Spring, 2019, the campsite fee schedule is as follows:

 2.)
-Semi-developed campsites (no hookups) cost $17 per night
+Semi-developed campsites (partial or no hookups) cost $22 per night

 Lake Pleasant Camping -- Amenities

 Most individual camping sites at Lake Pleasant feature paved driveways, though there are a few which are graded gravel.
+All spots have a space where a tent could be set up, but the configuration of each campsite is different.
 Each campsite has its own picnic table and cooking grill.
 There is no wood nor charcoal for sale within the park, so don't forget to bring your own.
-All spots have a space where a tent could be set up, but the configuration of each campsite is different, so you'll want to visually inspect the spots for your choice of layout.

 All roads within both campgrounds at Lake Pleasant are fully paved 2-lane roads.
 Restrooms feature flush toilets and running water, which makes this an ideal campground for families with children who prefer these sanitary conditions over an outhouse!
 Restrooms are dotted amongst the campgrounds within walking distance of the campsites.
 Showers are available, as well.
 As you can see in the photo to your left, the bathroom buildings at Lake Pleasant are modern and attractive.